amlalejini/Tag-based-Genetic-Regulation-for-LinearGP/README.md

 <div style="text-align:center">
   <figure>
     <img src="media/tag-based-referencing.svg" alt="tag-based-referencing-example" width="400"/>
-    <figcaption style="text-align:left"><b>Figure:</b> Tag-based referencing example.
-The call instruction uses tag 1001 to reference the closest-matching module (in this case, the yellow module tagged 0001).</figcaption>
   </figure>
 </div>

+In the tag-based referencing example above, the call instruction uses tag 1001 to reference the closest-matching module (in this case, the yellow module tagged 0001).

 ### Tag-based Regulation